 Most people don’t realize that there is a proper way to load the brush.
 Too much or too little can impact the quality of your work.
-Make sure to dip the brush just far enough to have enough paint to cover two fingers’ with.
+Make sure to dip the brush just far enough to have enough paint to cover two fingers’.

 8. Start low, work to the edges